Ni-Songhao/UnifiedReward/README.md

 |  UnifiedReward (Ours) | Pair/Point | √ | √ |√|√|

 ## 🔥 News
+Please leave us a star ⭐ if you find our work helpful.
 - [2025/3] 🔥🔥 We released the evaluation code in `benchmark_evaluation` directory.
 - [2025/3] 🔥🔥 We released image and video generation DPO code
 - [2025/3] 🔥🔥 We released image and video understanding DPO code